TedHusted/awake/awake.md/awake.md

 The hologram for the third section displays readiness graphs and reports for the People’s Army.

-Taedong: Operational readiness is at 92%, with minor supply chain disruptions affecting Unit 93 in the eastern provinces.
-A high-priority inspection of the missile defense systems has been requested by the Central Military Commission, scheduled for next week.
+Taedong: Operational readiness is at 92%.
+There are minor supply chain disruptions affecting Unit 93 in the eastern provinces.
+The Central Military Commission is requesting an inspection of the missile defense systems as a high-priority.
+It can be scheduled for next week.

 Ri’s hand tightens on the edge of the table.
 “What is the nature of these supply chain disruptions?”

 Taedong: Delayed deliveries of fuel and replacement parts due to increased international sanctions.
-Current stockpiles are sufficient for immediate operations but may require strategic rationing if disruptions persist.
+Current stockpiles are sufficient for immediate operations.
+If disruptions persist, strategic rationing may be required.

 Ri exhales sharply, his tone sharp.
 “Our readiness is non-negotiable.
 Redirect resources from lower-priority units if necessary.
 I’ll handle the Central Military Commission.
 Update the briefing to indicate that we are reallocating resources to offset the delays, in accordance with Songun policy.”